Audio dequantization using instantaneous frequency: Experiment and Results

 \section{Experiment and Results}

 For the experiment, we selected musical recordings from the IRMAS \footnote{\url{https://www.upf.edu/web/mtg/irmas}} and EBU SQAM \footnote{\url{https://tech.ebu.ch/publications/sqamcd}} datasets, and these selections are evaluated separately.
-The same datasets were used to evaluate the performance of the PHAIN method for audio inpainting \cite{TanakaYatabeOikawa2024:PHAIN}.
+The same datasets were used to evaluate the performance of PHAIN for audio inpainting~\cite{TanakaYatabeOikawa2024:PHAIN}.

 From the IRMAS database, we selected 50 excerpts from various genres, featuring mixtures of different musical instruments (guitar, piano, violin, and vocals) included in the IRMAS-TestingData.
 The recordings have a sampling frequency of 44.1 kHz.
 Since they are originally in stereo, only the first channel was used, and each excerpt was truncated to 7 seconds.
-From the EBU SQAM database, we selected 10 recordings, mostly of solo instruments.
+From the EBU SQAM database, we selected 10~recordings, mostly of solo instruments.
 The recordings have a sampling frequency of 44.1 kHz, and segments of approximately 6 seconds were used.

 Audio has been peak-normalized before any processing to make the most of the available dynamic range.
-The audio was quantized to seven different word lengths, ranging from 2 to 8\,bps using the mid-riser uniform quantization.
-In the experiment, the discrete Gabor transform was used with a~Hann window of 8,192 samples in length, 75\% overlap and 16,384 frequency channels.
-All computation was performed in MATLAB R2025a.
+The audio signals were quantized to seven different word lengths, ranging from 2 to 8\,bps using the mid-riser uniform quantization \cite{ZaviskaRajmicMokry2021:Audio.dequantization.ICASSP}.
+In the experiment, the Gabor transform with a~Hann window of 8,192 samples in length, 75\% overlap and 16,384 frequency channels has been used.
+All the computation was performed in \mbox{Matlab} R2025a.

 The parameters of Algorithm \ref{alg:CP} were manually tuned.
 We used $\tau = 1,\ \sigma = 1$ and $\rho = 1/3$.
-For better results, the balancing parameter $\lambda$ of the task needs to be set depending on the word length; we set it as shown in Table~\ref{tab:lambda.wrt.bps}.
+For the best possible results, the balancing parameter $\lambda$ of the task needs to be set depending on the word length and variant; we set it as shown in Table~\ref{tab:lambda.wrt.bps}, in which the indices c or i denote consistent or inconsistent variant.
+Note that $\lambda$ increases with decreasing bps, which is expected since the lower the bps, the greater the amount of \mbox{error/noise}.
+Also note that the inconsistent case requires a~lower $\lambda$ than its consistent counterpart, which makes sense, because in \eqref{incons.eq}, the error is partially absorbed by the distance term, opposite to the hard constraint in \eqref{PHAIN.eq}.